Rule inlining

 color(colorRamp("spectrum", rampValue))

 Inlining is used to combine the colored faces of a cube back into a single shape.
-The faces are simply appended and thus do not share vertices.
-This can be fixed using cleanupGeometry.
+By default, the faces are simply appended and do not share vertices, resulting in three times as many vertices as before.

 Init -->